-Title I, Canon 8, Section 3 of the Constitution and Canons of the Protestant Episcopal Church in the United States of America requires the diocese, parish, mission, and other ecclesiastical organizations to pay the Church Pension Fund Assessment for the Bishop and clergy, and to pay the contribution for lay employees scheduled to work 1,000 hours or more each year.
+Title I, Canon 8, Section 3 of the Constitution and Canons of the Protestant Episcopal Church in the United States of America requires the diocese, parish, mission, and other ecclesiastical organizations to pay the Church Pension Fund Assessment for the Bishop and clergy (priests and stipendiary deacons), and to pay the contribution for lay employees scheduled to work 1,000 hours or more each year.
 See Appendix C for more information on this topic.